Asymptotics for conformal inference: Introduction

 Conformal prediction is a general pipeline and we refer the reader to \cite{vovk2005algorithmic} or \cite{angelopoulos2021gentle} for reviews.
 We focus here on the inductive/split conformal inference \citep{papadopoulos2002inductive}, where an independent training sample is used to build the predictors, while a calibration sample is used to adjust the prediction sets.
 All our results can be thought of holding conditionally on the training sample, that is, they hold once the point-predictions have been computed.

 The process $\FCP_m^{(n)}$ coincides with the empirical cumulative distribution function (e.c.d.f.) of conformal $p$-values as introduced by \cite{saunders1999transduction}.
 As recalled above, for a given nominal level $\alpha$, the non-asymptotic distribution of $\FCP_m^{(n)}(\alpha)$ has been obtained in \cite{f2023universal,huang2024uncertainty} and the full distribution of the process $\FCP_m^{(n)}$ has been given in \cite{gazin2023transductive}.
-In addition, \cite{f2023universal} gives an asymptotic result for $\FCP_m^{(n)}(\alpha)$ in the regime where $n$ tends to infinity only after having made $m$ tends to infinity, whereas here we make $n$ and $m$ grow to infinity independently.
-In addition, our results are uniform in $\alpha$.
-Next, in \cite{nguyen2024data}, they study a more general risk and also obtained asymptotic results, but only as $m$ tends to infinity while $n$ is kept fixed.
+The main difference with the current study is that they provide non-asymptotic properties under the exchangeable setting while we provide asymptotic properties under the exchangeable and the non-exchangeable frameworks.
+In addition, \cite{f2023universal} gives an asymptotic result for $\FCP_m^{(n)}(\alpha)$ with $\alpha\in(0,1)$ fixed in the regime where $n$ tends to infinity only after making $m$ tend to infinity, whereas here we make $n$ and $m$ grow to infinity independently leading to a double asymptotic.
+Furthermore all our results are uniform in $\alpha$.

+Next, the asymptotic distribution of $\FCPm$ with $n$ fixed and $m\rightarrow+\infty$ is also studied with a PAC point of view since this limit is equal to the miscoverage probability given the calibration sample $\Pc[0]{Y_{n+1}\notin\mathcal{C}^\alpha(X_n+1)}{(X_i,Y_i)_{i\in\range{n}}}$: \cite{vovk2012conditional} derives Hoeffding-like tail bounds for a fixed $\alpha$, and other bounds was derived by \cite{bian2022training,sarkar2023post} the latter being uniform in $\alpha$. \cite{angelopoulos2021gentle} states that $\Pc[0]{Y_{n+1}\notin\mathcal{C}^\alpha(X_n+1)}{(X_i,Y_i)_{i\in\range{n}}}$ follows a Beta distribution, which is exactly the limit identified by \cite{f2023universal}.
+Similarly, \cite{nguyen2024data} obtained asymptotic results for the error as $m$ tends to infinity while $n$ is kept fixed but with more general risk function and not necessary the $0-1$ loss function.
+In the novelty detection setting, \cite{bates2023testing} also provided bounds for the type I error given the calibration sample uniformly in $\alpha$.